siriuscomputersolutions/azure-cie/4-VmsBckSiteRec/5-Exercise - Connect to a Windows virtual machine using RDP - 10 mins.md

 Any additional drives you create from scratch will need to be initialized and formatted.
 The process for doing this is identical to a physical drive.

-1. Launch the **Disk Management** tool from the Start Menu.
-You may have to go to the Computer Management tool first, then Disk Management, or try searching for "Disk Management" in the Start Menu.
+1. Launch the **Computer Management** tool from the Start Menu (under Windows Administrative Tools).
+You have to go to the Computer Management tool first, then Disk Management, or try searching for "Computer Management" in the Start Menu.

 2. It will display a warning that it has detected an uninitialized disk.